dboyliao/docker-dboymongo/README.md

 - You now should be able to connect to mongo and the users are setted according to default values.
 See ```lib/userinfo_sample.py``` for all default values.

-### Passing User Information
+### Passing Admin Information

-Also, you can easily pass user information through environment variables.
+Also, you can easily pass admin information through environment variables.

 For example, run:
 ```